-Young Harvest was an Empowering Youth Initiatives Round 1 project funded by the Commonwealth Department of Jobs & Small Business.
+Young Harvest is an Empowering Youth Initiatives Round 1 project funded by the Commonwealth Department of Jobs & Small Business.

-BreakthruWA was the recipient of one of only 19 innovative project awarded nationally in 2016.
-These projects were aimed at finding new and more effective ways to support regional and rural youth-at-risk of long term unemployment.
-Young Harvest was based in Albany and proved itself to be a ground-breaking initiative which changed and improved the employment prospects for young people living in regional WA.
-Over the two year trial period the project provided valuable knowledge to the sector about how to support youth at-risk of long term unemployment.
+BreakthruWA was the recipient of one of only 19 innovative project awarded nationally.
+These projects are aimed at finding new and more effective ways to support regional and rural youth-at-risk of long term unemployment.
+Young Harvest is based in Albany and is a ground-breaking initiative with the potential to radically change and improve employment prospects for young people living in regions.
+Over the two year trial period the project will provide valuable knowledge to the sector about how to support youth at-risk of long term unemployment.

-Young Harvest was a social enterprise system supporting young people struggling to find and sustain meaningful employment.
-The project offered young people:
+Young Harvest is a social enterprise system supporting young people struggling to find and sustain meaningful employment.
+The project offers young people:

 Casual employment in a real farming enterprise;